Georgia Dog Bite Laws and How they Impact Dog Bite Settlements

 Here is a brief summary of each section from O.C.G.A. §§ 51-2-1 to 51-2-7:

-• O.C.G.A. § 51-2-1: Describes the liability of owners for injuries caused by their animals, outlining general legal responsibilities.
+• O.C.G.A. § 51-2-1: This describes owner liability for injuries caused by their animals and outlines their general legal responsibilities.

-• O.C.G.A. § 51-2-2: Specifies the conditions under which livestock owners are responsible for damages caused by their animals.
+• O.C.G.A. § 51-2-2: This defines the conditions under which livestock owners are responsible for damages caused by their animals.

-• O.C.G.A. § 51-2-3: Focuses on the liability of property owners when livestock stray onto roadways, causing accidents or damage.
+• O.C.G.A. § 51-2-3: This focuses on the liability of property owners when their livestock stray onto roadways and cause accidents or damage.

-• O.C.G.A. § 51-2-4: Details the legal consequences for damages caused by animal attacks or when animals break away from confinement.
+• O.C.G.A. § 51-2-4: This details the legal consequences for damages caused by animal attacks or when animals break away from confinement.

-• O.C.G.A. § 51-2-5: Addresses injuries or damages caused by animals typically considered non-dangerous, highlighting specific owner liabilities.
+• O.C.G.A. § 51-2-5: This highlights owner liabilities and addresses the injuries or damages caused by animals typically considered non-dangerous.

-• O.C.G.A. § 51-2-6: Outlines how damages are calculated and awarded in cases involving animal-caused injuries or destruction.
+• O.C.G.A. § 51-2-6: This outlines how damages are calculated and awarded in cases involving injuries or destruction caused by animals.

-• O.C.G.A. § 51-2-7: Focuses specifically on dog bite laws, describing the circumstances under which dog owners are held liable for bites or attacks, particularly emphasizing the owner’s knowledge of the dog’s viciousness.
+• O.C.G.A. § 51-2-7: This focuses on dog bite laws and describes the circumstances under which dog owners are held liable for bites or attacks when they know about the dog’s viciousness.

 Can Compensation Be Awarded if the Attacking Dog Was Not Considered or Classified as Dangerous?